COLLECT

 he came down from heaven,

-(All bow during the next three lines)
+(All bow during the next two lines)

 and by the Holy Spirit was incarnate

-of the Virgin Mary,
+of the Virgin Mary, and became man.

 For our sake he was crucified under